 While investors have long been attracted by the natural resources in Bolivia, the country has undergone a digital transformation in recent years.
 Investment in the technology and education sector by the government is focusing on tech manufacture, telecommunications, fin-tech and financial services, with initiatives such as low-interest loans to support SMEs and startups.

 Talent Pool & Education

-Local startups are bringing together entrepreneurs in the tech community to collaborate and share their knowledge with the younger population.
-In 2019, the Silicon Valley-based Founder Institute officially launched a pre-seed accelerator program in Bolivia’s commercial center, Santa Cruz de la Sierra, to provide mentorship and funding, and to help formalize the country’s entrepreneurial scene.
-Bolivia Tech Hub, an early-stage incubator and the first to operate as a co-work venture, also runs educational programmes for children aged 8-15.
+Initiatives across the country are nurturing a generation of young entrepreneurs.
+The Silicon Valley-based Founder Institute has launched a pre-seed accelerator program in Bolivia’s commercial center, Santa Cruz de la Sierra, to provide mentorship and funding, and to help formalize the country’s entrepreneurial scene.
+Bolivia Tech Hub, an early-stage incubator in the capital La Paz and the first to operate as a co-work venture, also runs educational programs for children aged 8-15.

 While Spanish is the official language, Bolivians in general have a high level of English.
 Bolivian business professionals have minimal language barriers and very similar experiences to our North American teams.